 Horses are not allowed past the road that runs north of the arenas.
 You can only walk your horse outside of the arenas.
-There will be no riding of horses in the campgrounds.
+There will be no riding of horses in the campgrounds, nor are they allowed.
 No horses are to be turned out in the arenas.
-There will be no horse in the campground area

 Only one person will ride a horse at a given time, no "doubles".
 Only Vanderburgh County 4-H Horse and Pony members can ride horses.
-You can only ride the horse that is enrolled as yours through 4-H online.
+You can only ride the horse that is enrolled as yours through 4-H Online.
 If you and your sibling both enroll the same horse, you can both ride that horse.
+Knee-high hunt boots, jodhpur boots, or western boots with a heel must be worn anytime a 4-H'er is mounted or All 4-H Horse & Pony members must wear appropriate boots & clothing when involved in a 4-H Horse & Pony event (practice, show, or other 4-H activity).